Measuring in Reflection blog banner image: a mirror in a physics lab reflecting another mirror and some other bits of scientific apparatus

 Jan 26, 2022

-Resonance can help us understand a deep connection between time and frequency characteristic of all waves, from light to acoustics to the wavefunctions of quantum mechanics.
+Resonance can help us understand a deep connection between time and frequency that applies to all waves, from light to sound to quantum physics.

 Frequency Shifts Do Not Imply Quantum Entanglement